The village of Mykines

 Hiking and Sightseeing in Mykines

 Mykines is a truly amazing place.
 It is without a doubt the most sacred and fragile of all the places in the Faroe Islands that people can go.
 It is filled with everything unspoiled nature has to offer and is one of the few Ramsar areas.
 With thousands of wild seabirds, Puffins, Guillemots, Razorbills, Fulmars, Kittiwakes, Gannets and many many more.
 Not to mention alt the land-based birds that live there as well.
-This has become one of the biggest attractions on the Faroe Islands.
+Puffins and bird watching are the main attraction on Mykines.

 In addition to this there are also a variety of sightseeing spots on the island.